 If you have inherited a tax-deferred annuity, your specific tax obligations are largely contingent on how distributions are managed.
 For example, a beneficiary can choose to pay taxes periodically by distributing payments from the annuity over a period of time.
 Or they can pay a lump sum of tax on the entire annuity if they wish to withdraw all of the funds immediately.
 If the annuity is non-qualified, it will not receive a step-up in basis, which could directly impact tax obligations.

 What Does Tax-Deferred Mean?

-Deferring the taxes on an investment means postponing taxes on any interest growth or capital appreciation while the investment grows during a person's working years.
+Deferring the taxes on an investment means postponing taxes on any interest growth or capital appreciation while the investment grows during a person's working years and not all annuities are tax deferred.
 Once the original account owner or an heir starts taking distributions, whether in payments or in one lump sum, the money is taxed at the individual's regular tax rate.
 In some cases, if the tax-deferred annuity is non-qualified, no taxes are due on the principal portion when it's paid out.